top of page

 CHAPTER TWO

-The patient pushed down her returning feelings of alarm and examined the trio of invaders as her vision cleared.
-The man wore gray slacks and a navy-blue oxford shirt with a gray colored tie under his white coat.
+Choking on her tight throat, the patient pushed down her returning feelings of alarm and examined the trio of invaders as her vision cleared.
+The man wore gray slacks and a navy-blue oxford shirt with a gray tie under his white coat.
 The tall blonde wore blue scrubs under hers.
-She still didn’t recognize them.
+Even with eyes no longer blurry with tears, she still didn’t recognize them.

-She noticed the only man in the room giving a dismissive nod to the older woman and say, “That will be all for now, Nurse Jones.”
+She noticed the only man in the room giving a dismissive nod to the older woman and said, “That will be all for now, Nurse Jones.”

 She would have guessed the older woman was a nurse based on the light blue skirted uniform and cap she wore.
 The man just confirmed her conjecture.
 At any rate, that woman placed a cup on the side table before taking the tray and leaving the room.